-3.12 CLIMATE CHANGE
+3.14 CLIMATE CHANGE

-The livestock sector is vulnerable to the impacts of climate change and variability as well as extreme weather events.
+The Livestock Sector is vulnerable to the impacts of climate change and variability as well as extreme weather events.
 Enhanced temperatures and change in precipitation regimes across Kenya have led to reduced livestock productivity due to reduced feed and water availability.
-The increase in frequency and intensity of extreme weather events such as droughts, floods and strong winds have led to loss of livestock investments, incomes and livelihoods household level.
+The increase in frequency and intensity of extreme weather events such as droughts, floods and strong winds have led to loss of livestock investments, incomes and livelihoods at the household level.
 Consequently, livestock has been affected by drought leading to death of animals, emergence and re-emergence of traditional and new diseases, and spread of pests beyond previously colonized ecological zones.

-Some of the challenges faced in addressing the climate change and its impacts and ensuring environmental resilience of pastoralists and livestock production systems include inadequate early warning and preparedness; inappropriate technologies for production, transport and processing of livestock and livestock products; inappropriate breeds and forage varieties; and inadequate support mechanisms to ensure pastoralists and other value chain actors recover after an extreme weather event.
+Some of the challenges faced in addressing climate change and its impacts and ensuring environmental resilience of pastoralists and livestock production systems include inadequate early warning and preparedness; inappropriate technologies for production, transport and processing of livestock and livestock products; inappropriate breeds and forage varieties; and inadequate support mechanisms to ensure pastoralists and other value chain actors recover after an extreme weather event.

 - i.
-Facilitate the implementation of legislation and action plans relating to climate change; - ii.
-Develop capacities and technologies to enhance adaptation and mitigation to effects of climate change; - iii.
-Strengthen early warning systems and disaster preparedness; and - iv.
+Facilitate the implementation of legislation and action plans relating to climate change. - ii.
+Develop capacities and technologies to enhance adaptation and mitigation to effects of climate change. - iii.
 Support programs to improve resilience of livestock keepers to effects of climate change.

 - i.
-Promote public awareness, capacity building and sharing of information on sustainable environmental practices; - ii.
+Promote public awareness, capacity building and sharing of information on sustainable environmental practices. - ii.
 Promote adoption of climate change technologies and implementation of adaptation and mitigation interventions. - iii.
-Implement policies, legislations and action plans relating to climate change - iv.
+Implement policies, legislations and action plans relating to climate change. - iv.
 Ensure disaster preparedness and implement response measures.

-i.
-Promote selection and development of appropriate breeds and forage varieties

-- ii.
-Promote keeping of animals of higher productivity - i.
-Promote green growth strategies; - ii.
-Promote climate financing and broaden mechanisms to attract investments in climate-smart agricultural practices along the commodity product value chains; and - vi.
+- i.
+Establish a contingency fund for disaster mitigation and emergencies. - ii.
+Strengthen early warning systems and disaster preparedness. - iii.
+Promote selection and development of appropriate livestock breeds and forage varieties. - iv.
+Promote sustainable land management and green growth practices. - v.
+Promote climate financing and broaden mechanisms to attract investments in climate-smart agricultural practices along the commodity product value chain.
 Support adoption of insurance to mitigate climate risks.

-3.13 GENDER AND SOCIAL INCLUSION
+3.15 GENDER AND SOCIAL INCLUSION

-3.13.1 Gender Inclusion
+3.15.1 Gender Inclusion